Symphony No. 94 (Haydn)

 The Symphony No. 94 in G major (H. 1/94) is the second of the twelve London symphonies written by Joseph Haydn.
 It is popularly known as the Surprise Symphony.

-Composition and premiere

 Haydn wrote the symphony in 1791 in London for a concert series he gave during the first of his visits to England (1791–1792).
-The premiere took place at the Hanover Square Rooms in London on March 23, 1792, with Haydn leading the orchestra seated at a fortepiano.
+The premiere took place at the Hanover Square Rooms in London on 23 March 1792, with Haydn leading the orchestra seated at a fortepiano.